REPRODUCTION -1

 Sexual reproduction involves the fusion of two sex cells called gametes.
 The two gametes differ in form and function, and each is produced from a different organ.

-Characteristic of Sexual Reproduction
+Characteristics of Sexual Reproduction

-1. It always involves a female and male parent
+1. It always involves a female and male parent.

 3. A new individual is formed only after a male gamete has fused with a female gamete.